Many movies are elevated to the status of ‘cult classic’. Usually the use of

 best friend Drew (Jonathan Silverman) is the type who always has a profit

-motivation or some other angle and he is working Jeff for his own reasons.
+motivation or some other angle, and he is working Jeff for his reasons.

-The film is corny, silly and extremely dated.
-This are not reasons to
+The film is corny, silly and incredibly dated.
+This is not reasons to

-to be the exact same release Anchor Bay made in 2003.
-It has Dolby 5.1 audio
+to be the same release Anchor Bay made in 2003.
+It has Dolby 5.1 audio track,

-track, which has held up very well and both anamorphic and pan & scan video.
-The
+which has held up very well and both anamorphic and pan & scan video.
+The aspect

-aspect ratio is selectable before the film starts.
-This is fun and a real blast
+ratio is selectable before the film starts.
+This is fun and a real blast from

-from the past.
-Give your kids a laugh and show them what teens looked like back
+the past.
+Give your kids a laugh and show them what teens looked like back in